dhuseby/rust-cross-toolkit/README.md

 Cross-compiling Rust to OpenBSD (currently only i386/amd64).

 Getting Rust to work on OpenBSD is currently a work in progress and is not easy to do.
-Currently, it requires that you track OpenBSD -current and to patch and build your own OpenBSD kernel and userland.
+It requires that you track OpenBSD -current and to patch and build your own OpenBSD kernel and userland.
 If you don't know what that is, this is either a great opportunity for you to learn, or maybe you should wait until this process gets easier (i.e. the OpenBSD rthread patch lands).